Swords, County Dublin: St. Columba's Church, Belfry & Round Tower

+As well as St. Columba's, Swords was served by Cloghran-Swords church, south of the town, up until it was merged with Santry in 1872.

 Old Borough School

 Located on Main Street, the building was designed by the architect Francis Johnston.
 In 2015, Wetherspoon bought the premises, and now operates The Old Borough as a public house.

-St. Colmcille’s RC Church
+St. Colmcille's Catholic Church

-On Chapel Lane, a pre-Catholic Emancipation church built in 1827 on a site donated by James Taylor of Swords House.
-The graveyard contains the headstones of nationalist politician Andrew Kettle, who was known as "Parnell’s Righthand Man."
+On Chapel Lane, a pre-Catholic emancipation church was built in 1827 on a site donated by James Taylor of Swords House.
+The graveyard contains the headstones of nationalist politician Andrew Kettle, who was known as "Parnell's Righthand Man".

 Courthouse

 Designed by Alexander Tate, Swords Courthouse is located on North Street and was built in 1845 in Classical style.

 Lord Mayors

 Founded in 1668, the 350-year-old Lord Mayors is a Swords landmark.
 The thatched-roof pub is the oldest structure in the village.

 The Lord mayors closed for business in April 2019 leaving the premises vacant, with some locals questioning the plan to build 172 apartments on the site of the historic structure.